ambv/retype/README.md

   method is missing, the translation will fail.
 Similarly, class-level attribute annotations are never applied to `__init__()` methods.
-* Forward references in .pyi files will only be properly resolved for type aliases (by inserting them right before they're used in the source).
+* Forward references in .pyi files will only be properly resolved for type aliases and type vars (by inserting them right before they're used in the source).
 Other forms of forward references will not work in the source code due to out-of-order class and function definitions.
   Modify your .pyi files to use strings.  `retype` will not automatically discover failing forward references and stringify them.

 ## Tests